-Log events have fields and can be used to group, filter and search through your logs in the log management software.
-Typical default fields usually include timestamp, source, status, severity, host, origin, message, and any other information one needs to be able to analyze, monitor and search through log events.
+Log events have fields and can be used to group, filter, and search through your logs in the log management software.
+Typical default fields usually include timestamp, source, status, severity, host, origin, message, and any other information one needs to be able to analyze, monitor, and search through log events.

-Why is Log Aggregation Important?
+Why Is Log Aggregation Important: Main Advantages

-Logs are in a centralized location
+Logs are aggregated in a centralized location

 Whatever business you may be in, your software applications and infrastructure generate logs documenting the activity of who did what on said systems.
-However, it definitely wouldn’t be easy for developers to deal with copious amounts of data to pinpoint the root of the problem whenever one occurs.
-It would be like looking for a needle in a haystack – painfully time-, money- and nerve-consuming, not to mention, error-prone and not scalable.
+However, it wouldn’t be easy for developers to deal with copious amounts of data to pinpoint the root of the problem whenever one occurs.
+It would be like looking for a needle in a haystack – painfully time-, money- and nerve-consuming, not to mention error-prone and not scalable.

 Text files become meaningful data

-Log files contain data that you can extract, organize, and then query to turn it into valuable information you can use to improve your business operations.
+Log files contain data that you can extract, organize, and then query to turn into valuable information you can use to improve your business operations.

 Better real-time monitoring